mamaofthree579-ship-it/compressive-framework-cf/docs/index.md

-# Compressive Framework (CF)
+# Framework Overview

-A computational framework for exploring compressive gravity and particle coherence.
+The Compressive Framework (CF) models multidimensional harmonic coherence and stability under varying compressive gradients.
+It offers a unified approach to field interactions without assuming destructive particle collisions.

 This documentation covers the architecture, mathematics, and contribution guidelines for the project.